independenceee/pyhydra/README.md

 ## 🌐 Features

-Hydrano offers a streamlined set of tools to interact with Cardano Hydra, focusing on simplicity and performance:
+PyHydra offers a streamlined set of tools to interact with Cardano Hydra, focusing on simplicity and performance:

 - **Hydra Head Management**: Create, join, and close Hydra Heads with minimal code.
 - **Off-Chain Transactions**: Submit and validate transactions within Hydra state channels for near-instant processing (<1s latency).